dylanagreen/moviecat/README.md

 Moviecat should compile just fine without any dependencies, although if you want to actually run it you'll need sqlite.

+Moviecat also requires you download the imdb datasets from https://datasets.imdbws.com.
+You will need `title.basics.tsv`, `title.crew.tsv` and `name.basics.tsv` in the same directory that the moviecat binary is in.
+These are only needed for initial startup as the information is ported to an internal sqlite database.

 ## Compiling moviecat

 To compile moviecat run the following: